Page 31

 the smallest way the many and great privations

-of thy own life and death, and have rebelled against Thy commandments and Thy Church
+of thy own life and death, and have rebelled against Thy commandments and Thy

 gratifying excessively the appetites Thou